 Hospital Immunizes Against Data Breaches While Improving Patient Care

-Forcepoint provided this regional health provider with a holistic solution to train and continuously prevent workers from accidentally creating data vulnerabilities or falling victim to outside manipulation
+Forcepoint provided Magnolia Regional Health Center with a holistic solution to train and continuously prevent workers from accidentally creating data vulnerabilities or falling victim to outside manipulation

-Achieving patient satisfaction is one of this hospital’s top priorities.
+Achieving patient satisfaction is a top priority of the Magnolia Regional Health Center.
 But employees’ commitment to serving patients—indispensable when delivering quality patient care—can also be exploited, as hackers attempt to steal valuable medical data for their own financial gain.
-The hospital knew it needed a holistic solution to safeguard sensitive and protected information by protecting against costly human-based vulnerabilities.
+MRHC knew it needed a holistic solution to safeguard sensitive and protected information by protecting against costly human-based vulnerabilities.
 That’s why it turned to Forcepoint.

 The sensitive information stored by medical service providers can be even more valuable to hackers than financial data and, if leaked, cause more harm than just an empty bank account.
 With information like patient personal data, physician credentials, and Drug Enforcement Agency license numbers, hackers can create fake identities, pose as a medical professional online, or even file fraudulent insurance claims.